-CRITERIA JUDGEMENT EVIDENCE COMMENTS AND QUERIES BENEFITS & HARMS OF THE OPTIONS Are the anticipated desirable effects large?
-No Probably Uncertain Probably Yes Varies yes □ □ □ □ A systematic review searched for studies that assessed the effects of midlevel providers, including associate Note: A World Health Organisation guideline recommends that for settings where it is not possible to administer the full magnesium sulphate regimen, the use of magnesium sulphate loading dose, followed by Are the anticipated undesirable effects small?
-No Probably Uncertain Probably Yes Varies no yes clinicians, in improving the delivery of health care services (Lassi 2012).
-However, this review did not identify any studies that assessed the effects of using associate clinicians for these interventions.
-We are therefore unable to draw any conclusions about the desirable or undesirable effects of this intervention. immediate transfer to a higher-level health facility, is recommended for women with severe pre-eclampsia and eclampsia (very low quality evidence, weak What is the certainty of the Very Low Moderate High No Varies low direct evidence Indirect evidence: A systematic review compared clinical officers (unclear what level of training they had) with medical doctors for caesarean section (Wilson 2011).
-The review identified 6 studies from low and middle income countries, recommendation) (WHO, 2011).
-The guideline makes no reccommendation regarding (a) which cadre should deliver the loading or maintenance doses for anticipated effects? but the evidence is of very low certainty and we are therefore unable to draw conclusions on the effects of using clinical officers for caesarean section. preventing and treating eclampsia, and (b) what should be done when immediate Are the desirable effects large relative to the undesirable effects?
-No Probably Uncertain Probably Yes Varies yes □ □ □ □ Annex: page 18 (Wilson 2011) transfer to a higher-level facility is not possible following the loading dose.
-Main resource requirements Resource Settings in which associate clinicians already provide other care RESOURCE USE Are the resources required small?
-No Probably Uncertain Probably Yes Varies Training I month of training for associate clinicians to diagnosis and manage eclampsia and pre-eclampsia no yes Supervision and monitoring Regular supervision by senior midwife or doctor Supplies Magnesium sulphate, calcium gluconate, IV equipment Referral Transportation to a centre where comprehensive emergency obstetric care (CeMOC) is available
+CRITERIA JUDGEMENT EVIDENCE COMMENTS AND QUERIES Are the anticipated desirable effects large?
+No Probably Uncertain Probably Yes Varies no yes A systematic review searched for studies that assessed the effects of midlevel providers, including adv Note: A World Health Organisation guideline recommends that for settings where it is not possible to administer the full magnesium sulphate regimen, the use of magnesium sulphate loading dose, followed by OF THE OPTIONS Are the anticipated undesirable effects small?
+No Probably Uncertain Probably Yes Varies no yes level associate clinicians, in improving the delivery of health care services (Lassi 2012).
+However, this did not identify any studies that assessed the effects of using advanced level associate clinicians for th interventions.
+We are therefore unable to draw any conclusions about the desirable or undesirab effects of this intervention. immediate transfer to a higher-level health facility, is recommended for women with severe pre-eclampsia and eclampsia (very low quality evidence, weak HARMS OF What is the certainty of the Very Low Moderate High No Varies direct evidence Indirect evidence: A systematic review compared clinical officers (unclear what level of training they had) with medical do for caesarean section (Wilson 2011).
+The review identified 6 studies from low and middle income coun BENEFITS & HARMS anticipated effects? but the evidence is of very low certainty and we are therefore unable to draw conclusions on the effects using clinical officers for caesarean section. s of preventing and treating eclampsia, and (b) what should be done when immediate Are the desirable effects large relative to the undesirable effects?
+No Probably Uncertain Probably Yes Varies no yes Annex: page 18 (Wilson 2011) transfer to a higher-level facility is not possible following the loading dose.
+RESOURCE USE Main resource requirements Resource Settings in which advanced level associated clinicians already provide other care Are the resources No Probably Uncertain Probably Yes Varies no yes Training I month of training for advanced level associated clinicians to diagnos and manage eclampsia and pre-eclampsia is ESOU required small?
+Supervision and monitoring Regular supervision by senior midwife or doctor ď Supplies Magnesium sulphate, calcium gluconate, IV equipment Referral Transportation to a centre where comprehensive emergency obstetric care (CeMOC) is available :